 Ten employees of environmental agencies told AP that they experience more censorship, intimidation and retaliation from superiors under Balsonaro.
-This might explain why Amazon wildfires rose 85% under his leadership.
+This might explain why wildfires in Brazil rose 85% under his leadership.

 Another concern is the people behind the loss of Brazil’s rainforest.
 Human Rights Watch reports that they are organized crime.
 We covered the plight of Environmental Humans Rights Defenders in Latin America in an earlier story.
 Since then, we’ve learned about an ongoing showdown between them and criminal networks active in Brazil.

 These syndicates have the resources to do illegal, large scale logging in the rainforest and protect it with their own security.
 These goon squads threaten, assault and even murder anyone trying to stop them.
-Once they’ve taken the valuable timber, they start Amazon wildfires to burn off the land to get it ready for industrial farming.
+Once they’ve taken the valuable timber, they burn off the land to get it ready for industrial farming.

 This is another reason why Ibama agents get less done these days.
 They need police or military backup to safely do their work.
 Under Bolsanaro, that support isn’t there.
 Environmental human rights defenders, including indigenous groups, do what they can, but they’re no match for the thugs protecting these criminal gangs.

-Even though they will seem fine at first glance, a study by researchers at Oxford shows that Amazon wildfires damage the trees’ sap flow.
+Even though they will seem fine at first glance, a study by researchers at Oxford shows that fires damage the trees’ sap flow.
 This slowly kills them within about eight years of the fire.
 Replacing their ability to store carbon after they’re gone would take thousands of years.

 The global community needs answers to four questions.
 Why isn’t the Brazilian government enforcing its own ban on deliberate burning in the rainforest?
 Are Balsonaro’s so-called cutbacks meant to shield organized crime in his country?
 Why don’t Brazil’s army and police protect environmental agencies and let them do their jobs?
 What is Balsonaro’s plan to stop forest loss from reaching the tipping point?